 - Humanitarian Grounds: Strictly speaking, this is not a form of asylum, but a temporary residence permit that may be granted for humanitarian reasons (e.g. sick people without access to indispensable medical treatment in their country).

 - Temporary Protection: European regulations allow for immediate and temporary refuge status within the European Union for people fleeing the war in Ukraine.
 More information can be found at this link.

 - Archive: If you drop or withdraw your asylum application, the procedure will be shelved.
 This will also happen if you do not respond to a request for essential information in a timely manner or if you do not show up for an in-person appointment or to renew your documentation, unless you can prove that it was for reasons beyond your control.

-In this case, you must leave Spain within 15 days, unless you have some other kind of residence permission.
-You may also file an appeal before a court against the denial of your asylum application, in which case you should consult with a lawyer.
+- Denial of asylum: The Spanish State does not recognise your need for protection.In this case, you must leave Spain within 15 days, unless you have another type of residence permit.
+You can also appeal the denial of your asylum application by consulting a specialised lawyer.